-If you have been involved in a traffic accident anywhere in Nevada, whether as a driver, a passenger, or as a pedestrian, you will need a copy of the accident report to file an insurance claim.
-Whether you have decided to retain Adam S. Kutner Accident & Injury Attorneys to represent you, or you’re still deciding what you want to do, you should get this important document as soon as possible.
+If you have been involved in a traffic accident anywhere in Nevada, whether as a driver, a passenger, or as a pedestrian, you will want a copy of the accident report to file an insurance claim.
+Whether you have decided to retain Adam S. Kutner, Injury Attorneys to represent you, or you’re still deciding what you want to do, you should attempt get this important document as soon as possible.

 Where to Find the Report

 The first step is to determine where the accident took place and which agency handled your report.
 Despite the impression you may have from TV shows, police departments do not all share information, so an inquiry to the wrong department will make your request take longer to process than necessary.